Are you preparing for the 2013 invasion of the Brood II Magicicada? If so, what type of cicada prepper are you?

 I’ve never personally experienced catastrophic cicada tree damage, but I’ve also never owned a flowering, miniature pear tree.

 - Consult with your local tree care expert.
 No sense in going out and buying a bunch of stuff, if you don’t need to.

 - Netting.
 Placing netting around the branches of small trees will help keep cicadas off them.

 - Insect Barrier Tape.
 Insect barrier tape keeps cicadas from crawling up the trunks.

 - Foil.
 Again, to keep the cicadas from crawling up the trunks.

 - Hose them down/off.
 Cicadas like dry and warm, not cold and wet.

 I don’t recommend pesticides for three reasons: 1) collateral damage to other species of insects like honey bees, 2) I’m tired of hearing about pets that die from eating cicadas tainted with pesticides, and 3) I think cicadas are awesome, and I want to see them survive.

 Clean Up Crew:

 Be prepared to have to clean up dead cicadas in your yard.
-Depending on the amount of cicadas in your neighborhood, you might need to clean them up with rakes and shovels, buckets and wheelbarrows.
+Depending on the number of cicadas in your neighborhood, you might need to clean them up with rakes and shovels, buckets, and wheelbarrows.
 They definitely stink when they start to rot, so you might want to bury them in a large hole, and cover the corpses with lime.
 I’ve heard of people composting their bodies as well.